Divorce in Colorado (called "Dissolution of Marriage")

 I have been served with divorce papers.
 What should I do?

-1st - if possible, get legal advice to find out what your rights and responsibilities are.
+If possible, get legal advice from a licensed Colorado attorney to find out what your rights and responsibilities are.

 Resources are available for domestic violence survivors, click here.